keymapperorg/KeyMapper/docs/sharing.md

+---
+template: sharing.html
+---

 # Share Your Key Maps

 ???+ info "Rules"
 Before posting on GitHub Discussions, please make sure you adhere to these guidelines.

     Don't forget that by using the comment system on this website that you are still using another service, and should adhere to it's [guidelines](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service) as well.